edgepointlearning/edgepointlearning.github.io/_posts/2017-11-29-millennial-employee-attention.md

 Offering variety, constant feedback, and a work environment that is flexible and engaging is just the beginning.
 Here are eight more ways to capture millennial attention.

-{% img 'blog/2017/2017-11-25-millennial-employee-attention-2.jpg' alt:'8 Tips For Capturing Milennial Attention' %}
+{% img 'blog/2017/2017-11-25-millennial-employee-attention-2.jpg'
+   alt:'8 Tips For Capturing Milennial Attention' class:'marginTop marginBot' magick:resize:1170
+   magick:quality:92  %}
-{: .wideImage .marginTop .marginBot}
+{: .wideImage }

 #### 1. Don’t dumb it down